 Meeting frequency and organization of meetings between the ICANN Implementation team and ccPAIGe.

+Minutes & note taking.

-Minutes & notes taking, chairmanship of the meetings.
+Chairing of meetings.

 Decision-making during the meetings, if any.

 Deadlines and response times - If the ccPAIGe’s input or comments are required, ICANN will establish clear deadlines for the ccPAIGe to provide feedback and comments on documents and implementation plans.
 ICANN will promptly send documents to the ccPAIGe to ensure sufficient time for their review.
 If ICANN provides these deadlines, the ccPAIGe should respect them.